online-go/gtp2ogs/docs/OPTIONS-LIST.md

 example:
 `--bans A,B --bansranked X,Y --bansunranked Z`
-result of these bans arguments :
+result of these bans arguments:

-- banned users for ranked games : A,B,X,Y
+- banned users for ranked games: A,B,X,Y
-- banned users for unranked games : A,B,Z
+- banned users for unranked games: A,B,Z

 ### bans